anno4j/anno4j/README.md

     annotation.setAnnotatedBy(person);
 ```

-In this example, the annotator made use of an homepage to create the annotation.
+In this example, the annotator made use of a homepage to create the annotation.
 This is implemented by a *prov:SoftwareAgent*
 (corresponding to *agent2* in the example), which is also created and then added to the annotation via the field *serializedBy*
 (relationship *oa:serializedBy* in the RDF graph).